 - Fourth of July: July 4 is consistently the deadliest day of the year for our nation’s roadways.
 According to the IIHS, between 2008 and 2012, there was an average of 127 deaths each Fourth of July.
 Just like Memorial Day, July 4 is dangerous because of drunk drivers and high traffic volumes.

 - Heat Waves: Not many of us realize that high heat can actually cause traffic accidents.
 Heated black tops can do a number on your tires.
 When tires get hot they become prone to blowouts as well as tread separation.
 Hot weather can also cause drowsiness and fatigue among drivers.
 Dehydrated drivers are also more likely to lose focus on the road.

 Accident Prevention During Summer

 There are steps we can all take to prevent summertime car accidents.
 First and foremost, do not drink and drive.
 Do not drive when you are fatigued or drowsy.
 Stay away from heavy meals and drugs that can make you drowsy before getting on the road.
 Do not be distracted when you drive.
 Keep all personal electronics turned off or operating on hands-free mode at the least.
 Make sure your tires are in good shape before you go on a trip.
 Stay hydrated throughout your journey.
 If you or a loved one has been injured in a car accident, please contact our Rhode Island personal injury attorneys to obtain more information about pursuing your legal rights.
-Please call us toll free at 1-800-992-6878 for a free consultation and comprehensive case evaluation.
+Please call us toll free at 1-800-992-6878 or fill out a contact form online for a free (no obligation) case evaluation.